softika/gopherizer/README.md

 `internal` contains all reusable business logic that can be consumed by `http` or `eventing` layers.
 It is divided into:
 - `services` - represents business logic use cases.
-- `model` - performs busines logic and deals directly with `storage` layer and/or `integrations` clients.
+- `model` - performs business logic and deals directly with `storage` layer and/or `integrations` clients.

 ### Environment Config